Everett, Washington: Transportation

 The city-run Everett Transit system was established in 1969, replacing a private operator that had opened the first streetcar lines in the city in 1893.
-The countywide Community Transit system, based in Everett, connects to surrounding cities and operates a commuter bus network.
+The countywide Community Transit system, based in Everett, connects to surrounding cities and operates a commuter bus network with hubs in the city.
 Its bus rapid transit system, Swift, has two lines that travel through the city: the Blue Line from Downtown Everett to Shoreline via State Route 99; and the Green Line, which connects the Boeing plant to Mill Creek and northern Bothell.
-Sound Transit also provides express bus service to Bellevue during peak hours and Downtown Seattle at all hours.
-The agency plans to extend its Link light rail service to Paine Field in 2037 and Downtown Everett in 2041 as part of the Sound Transit 3 plan passed by voters in 2016.
+Sound Transit also provides express bus service to Bellevue and Downtown Seattle during peak hours and Lynnwood City Center station at all hours.
+The agency plans to extend Link light rail service to Paine Field in 2037 and Downtown Everett by 2041 as part of the Sound Transit 3 plan passed by voters in 2016.
+A plan to build a high-speed railway in the Pacific Northwest is also under development with a station serving Everett among those proposed.

 The city has 53 mi of marked bicycle lanes, 13 mi of designated bicycle trails, and 16 mi of shared spaces for cyclists and other modes.
 During the COVID-19 pandemic in 2020, the city government temporarily closed three low-traffic streets to through traffic and converted them to "Healthy Streets" that would encourage cycling and walking.
 The Interurban Trail, a major inter-city bicycle and pedestrian trail, begins in Everett and continues south towards Seattle on the right-of-way of a former interurban railway that ran from 1910 to 1939.
 The city has hosted several scooter-sharing systems since 2019, when it introduced Lime scooters.
 The city permitted Bird to operate scooters in 2022; during the first five months of the program, over 26,000 trips were taken on scooters in the city that covered 48,500 mi.